Last Updated on January 10, 2023

 12) Travel Nurse – $5000 to $10,000 / month plus accommodation

-Travelling Nurses are usually assigned for projects that range between 13 and 26 weeks in duration, but often live in the foreign country for a few months at a time.
+Travelling Nurses are usually assigned for projects that range between 13 and 26 weeks in duration, but often live in a foreign country for a few months at a time.
 This kind of schedule allows for lots of traveling time between assignments.
 To secure opportunities you would need to be a registered nurse, and if you can speak or understand an additional language or two, your chances are even better to land exciting opportunities.
 Jobs available include public or private healthcare institutions or medical facilities managed by NGO’s or international aid organizations.

 Gig Economists jobs that let you see the world